-This Spring, county mosquito control teams tackled heavy mosquito breeding areas via trucks, ATVs and back-mounted sprayers.
+A very wet spring created an environment in many parts of Morris County that is quite conducive to the breeding of mosquitoes, which are causing a major nuisance for residents.
+This Spring, county mosquito control teams tackled heavy mosquito breeding areas via trucks, ATVs and back-mounted sprayers. (more…)

 On April 28th from 10 a.m. to 2 p.m. the Chester Police Department and the Drug Enforcement Administration (DEA) will give the public its 15th opportunity in seven years to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
 Bring your pills for disposal to Chester Police Department at 1 Parker Road, Chester, NJ 07930.
 The DEA cannot accept liquids or needles or sharps, only pills or patches.
 If you can not make the event we have a MedReturn Collection box in the police headquarters lobby that can be utilized by Chester residents.

 This spring, Chester Township and Chester Borough will team up with Raritan Headwaters to offer well testing at an affordable cost.
 Residents can purchase water sample collection kits on Saturday, April 7th from 9:00 a.m. to noon at The Barn at Highlands Ridge Park at 100 North Road.
 Water samples must then be dropped off on Monday, April 9th from 6:30-10:00 a.m. at The Barn.
 Test results will be available two weeks later.